ailohc/2018-AI-Speech-Recognizer/README.md

 # 2018-AI-Speech-Recognizer
-Assignment for COSE361, 2018 Spring // would update after submission
+Assignment for COSE361, 2018 Spring